Bifurcations and Chaos in Ho\v{r}ava-Lifshitz Cosmology: Dynamical conjectures

 It remains to connect the discrete dynamics of~$\mathcal{K}$ with asymptotic continuous dynamics in Bianchi type VIII and IX, described by the dynamical system~\eqref{intro_dynsyslambdaR}.
 We therefore conclude with some dynamical conjectures, which reflect an expected hierarchy of difficulty as regards possible proofs.
 The conjectures can be divided into two classes: (i) if and how many type VIII and IX solutions have an infinite heteroclinic chain on the Bianchi type I and II boundary as their $\omega$-limit set, (ii) if generic solutions of type VIII and IX asymptotically approach the type I boundary or the union of the type I and II boundary sets, and how this depends on the parameter $v$.

-\begin{conjecture} In the Bianchi type VIII and IX supercritical case, $v\in(1/2,1)$, each heteroclinic cycle with period 2 has a stable invariant set (as $\tau_-\rightarrow\infty$) of co-dimension one. \end{conjecture}
+\begin{conjecture} In the Bianchi type VIII and IX supercritical case, $v\in(1/2,1)$, each heteroclinic cycle has a stable invariant set (as $\tau_-\rightarrow\infty$) of co-dimension one. \end{conjecture}

 It should be possible to prove this conjecture with, e.g., the methods used in~\cite{lieetal10,lieetal12,beg10}, but the situation for the period 2 cycle is arguably more special than the problems in the aforementioned references, and other types of proofs might therefore be possible.
-Conjecture~\ref{conjperiod2} can be regarded as a first step toward the next more ambitious one. \begin{conjecture} In the Bianchi type VIII and IX supercritical case, $v\in (1/2,1)$, each infinite heteroclinic chain associated with the Cantor set $C$ has a stable invariant set (as $\tau_-\rightarrow\infty$) of co-dimension one. \end{conjecture}

 Loosely speaking, the heteroclinic chains with period 2 form the `boundary' of the infinite heteroclinic chains associated with the Cantor set $C$.
-It thus seems natural to establish if the period 2 chain has an attracting set of co-dimension one before addressing Conjecture~\ref{conj:supercriticalchain}.
+It thus seems natural to establish if the period 2 chain has an attracting set of co-dimension one before addressing the next more ambitious Conjecture (which contains the previous one as a special case since heteroclinic cycles can be viewed as special examples of infinite heteroclinic chains).

+\begin{conjecture} In the Bianchi type VIII and IX supercritical case, $v\in (1/2,1)$, each infinite heteroclinic chain associated with the Cantor set $C$ has a stable invariant set (as $\tau_-\rightarrow\infty$) of co-dimension one. \end{conjecture}

 Incidentally, the special role of $C$ illustrates that it may not be sufficient to establish the existence of a stable set for the full global understanding of asymptotics of a given model, such as the models with dimension 11 or higher in~\cite{dametal02}.
 Models with a stable set may thereby be more complicated than one expects, and in quite interesting ways.
+Similar conjectures can be formulated for the set $\tilde{C} \subset \mathrm{K}^\ocircle$ in the subcritical case, $v\in (0,1/2)$, e.g., \begin{conjecture} In the Bianchi type VIII and IX subcritical case, $v\in (0,1/2)$, each infinite heteroclinic chain associated with the set $\tilde{C} \subset \mathrm{K}^\ocircle$ in~\eqref{defofCtilde} has a stable invariant set (as $\tau_-\rightarrow\infty$) of co-dimension one. \end{conjecture}